pzingg/log_watcher/apps/log_watcher/README.md

 a structured error, set the task status to "completed", and exit.

-The Python and Rscript examples also trap the SIGINT Unix process signal, convert it into a structured error, set the task status to "cancelled", and exit.
+The Python and Rscript examples also trap the POSIX SIGINT process signal, convert it into a structured error, set the task status to "cancelled", and exit.

 There is testing support on the Elixir side to generate